-Emma is a Mental Health Counselor who is influenced by both Cognitive-Behavioral and Psychodynamic approaches in her work.
+Emma is a Licensed Mental Health Counselor who is influenced by both Cognitive-Behavioral and Psychodynamic approaches in her work.
 Additionally, she pulls from key tenets of Empowerment Feminist Theory.
 Emma enjoys working with adolescents as well as young adults, and has experience treating anxiety, depression, and trauma.
 Emma is especially focused on working with young women, on such concerns as empowerment, self-esteem, and confidence.

 Emma believes that the core of successful therapy is in the bond between client and therapist.
 As such, Emma always meets the client where they are at and works to build a strong relationship through genuine and honest conversations.